Skip to main content

-Authentication for React Router or Remix Applications
+Authentication for Remix Applications

 Remix and React Router merged in 2024.
 What was planned as Remix v3 shipped as React Router v7 in December 2024, and that's now the recommended path for every new app.
 Auth in these frameworks lives in loaders, actions, and middleware, so the primitives you pick on day one shape how cleanly the rest of the app runs.